Global Research and Innovation Programme (GRIP Hybrid)

 Learn by doing

-The Global Research and Innovation Programme (GRIP) in association with NUS brings in the rigorous, collaborative and action-learning experience as in-person internships.
-Over 8 weeks Online + 8 days On Campus, you will learn and work with a global team of innovators carefully selected by Corporate Gurukul to build and deliver value through innovation.
+The Global Research and Innovation Programme (GRIP) in association with National University of Singapore (NUS) brings in the rigorous, collaborative and action-learning experience as in-person internships.
+Over 7 weeks Online + 10 days On Campus, you will learn and work with a global team of innovators carefully selected by Corporate Gurukul to build and deliver value through innovation.

 The Global Research and Innovation Programme (GRIP) enables you to identify and solve real-world problems using a unique methodology – Design Thinking.